COVID-19 Information

 Contact: Council Executive Assistant | T 250 769 4999 | E-mail

 The Westbank First Nation Local Government consists of one Chief and four Councillors who govern under the Westbank First Nation Constitution.
 Council members serve a three-year term of office.
-The current term is 2019-2022.

 Email